 The BA and BFA programs share a common foundation of history, literature, and aesthetic principles:

 The Bachelor of Arts in Theatre Arts is a well-balanced degree.
-After completing the common core classes, students select a mix of lower and upper-division electives in performance, technical theatre/design, and dramatic literature/history.
+After completing the common core courses, students select a mix of lower and upper-division electives in performance, technical theatre/design, and dramatic literature/history.

 Grading Requirement